Immunisation for babies and children

 A vaccination is considered overdue if not administered by 1 month after the due date.

-Parents of preschool aged children are generally posted a reminder from Moreland City Council or Australian Immunisation Register at this time.
+Parents may be contacted by Moreland City Council or Australian Immunisation Register at this time.
 You may also receive a letter if you are currently receiving benefits and need to catch up vaccines in order to continue receiving payments.

 Most of the immunisations on the Immunise Australia Program are linked to family assistance payments, including the Child Care Benefit.
 Children need to be up to date with immunisation or have an approved medical exemption.
 Please note we are unable to sign medical exemption paperwork.